wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment01.md

 even if they contain valid code.

-The formatting of the comments might look a little weird, it allows me to generate [a website](@ref Instructions-for-Assignment01) from the code that's a bit easier too look at
+The formatting of the comments might look a little weird, it allows me to generate [a rendered version](#assignment01_code) from the code that's a bit easier too look at
 @@

 Then use `git add` and `git commit`